 The Avonsleighs have guests for a high tea the next day and Jenny is busy preparing drool-worthy dishes.
 One of the staff members is found dead in the conservatory, killed with a priceless, heavily-jewelled dagger.
 When the Avonsleighs hear of Jenny’s previous adventures, they ask her to help the police in solving the murder case.

-The castle Mystery is the fourth book in the Jenny Starling series.
+The Castle Mystery is the fourth book in Faith Martin’s Jenny Starling Mystery series.
 Unlike the first three books where Jenny is present/discovers the scene of the crime, in this story, she isn’t aware of the crime until the police call her in.
 Also, this story was a tad slower than the first three.
 Jenny usually plays a major part in the crime-solving part of the story, with poking her nose where it doesn’t belong and all, but in this case, I found her to be a tad less curious than before.

 Characters: Lord and Lady Avonleigh; Lady Roberta (their granddaughter); Malcolm Powell-Brooks – Roberta’s art teacher; Ava Simmons – Roberta’s governess; Meecham the butler; Gayle Meecham – lady’s maid (and butler’s daughter); Janice Beale – parlor maid; Elsie Bingham – kitchen maid;Detective Inspector John Bishop and Sergeant Myers.